TheAttila/Gesture-Themes/README.md

 - Download the module
 - Flash in magisk and follow the instructions
 - Reboot
-- Note: The names at the end of modules "MIUI", "OxygenOS", "MyUX" and "Pixel" Refers to the theme style, this module does not support thesen OEM
+- Note: The names at the end of modules "MIUI", "OxygenOS", "MyUX", "Nothing" and "Pixel" Refers to the theme style, this module does not support thesen OEM

 # Thanks
 - [Zackptg5](https://github.com/Zackptg5) for the MMT-Ex template